selfish/stash-notify/README.md

 ### To do:
 - [ ] Re-implement snooze functionality.
-- [ ] ([#3](https://github.com/CommonRaven/stash-notify/issues/3)) Find Stash API endpoint for ppproved but not merged pull requests, and support showing those.
+- [ ] [Issue #3](https://github.com/CommonRaven/stash-notify/issues/3): Find Stash API endpoint for ppproved but not merged pull requests, and support showing those.

 ## Contribution: